 Things that may increase the risk of essential high blood pressure are:

 - High blood pressure in family

-Things that may increase the risk of secondary high blood are:
+Things that may increase the risk of secondary high blood pressure are:

 - Sleep apnea